tanushreealugolu/Django-Music-Streaming-App/README.md

-# Django based music layer
+# Django based music Player

 #### Django Music Player is a simple web application built with Django that allows users to upload, manage, and play music files.